Algorithms Trained on Normal Chest X-rays Can Predict Health Insurance Types: Dataset description

 MIMIC-IV v3.0 \cite{mimic1, mimic2} is a large medical dataset containing over 265,000 patients’ data collected at Beth Israel Deaconess Medical Center in Boston, MA, in the intensive care unit or emergency department between 2008-2022, while MIMIC-CXR-JPG \cite{mimic-cxr-jpg1,mimic-cxr-jpg2} is an extended image dataset for MIMIC-IV v3.0, including 377,110 chest X-ray images in total.

 On the other hand, CheXpert \cite{chexpert} includes 224,316 chest X-rays from 65,240 patients from both in-patient and out-patient centers of Stanford Hospital between October 2002 and July 2017.
+The images were downsized to 390 x 320 in the downsized version.
 The recent CheXpert Plus paper \cite{chambon2024chexpert} provides additional demographic information of each patient, including their health insurance type, race, sex, and age.